onedata/onedata-deployments/onezone/datahub.egi.eu/README.md

 3. SSH to the master node (`ubuntu@onedata00.cloud.plgrid.pl`)
 4. Run `./pull-changes-on-all-nodes.sh` to checkout the latest commit on all nodes
 5. Pull the new Onezone docker on all nodes
-6. If auth.config needs change
+6. If auth.config or mailer.config needs change, from the master node:
-    * overwrite the one in `./data/secret/auth.config`
+    * overwrite the desired files in `./data/secret/`
-    * run `./distribute-auth-config-and-em-pass.sh` to distribute it
+    * run `./distribute-secret-config.sh` to distribute it
 7. While the system is running, create a backup **on all nodes**, e.g.
     * `sudo rsync -avzs ./data/persistence ~/backup-20191115-18.02.2`
 8. Run `./onezone.sh stop` **on all nodes** (see [onezone.sh])